LJFloor/RedirectPizza.NET/README.md

 ### LINQ
 RedirectPizza.NET supports interacting with endpoints using a previously returned model.
-This allows you to create LINQ queries.d
+This allows you to create LINQ queries:
 ```csharp
 pizza.Redirects.ListRedirects().Items
     .Where(r => r.Tags.Contains("Marketing"))d